Location: Austin, Texas, USA

 Photographs: Merrick Ales

-Sanders Architecture, an award-winning Austin architecture firm, has completed a residential project in Tarrytown, in collaboration with interior design firm, Christen Ales Interior Design; and general contractor, Miars Construction.
+Sanders Architecture, an award-winning Austin architecture firm, has completed a residential project in Tarrytown, in collaboration with the interior design firm, Christen Ales Interior Design; and general contractor, Miars Construction.
 The home, while ideally located, was not suited for a growing family.
-Thus, the project’s architectural objective was to reconfigure its square-footage to accommodate the clients’ style of living, while bringing in natural light and making connections to unique outdoor spaces surrounding the home.
+Thus, the project’s architectural objective was to reconfigure its square footage to accommodate the clients’ style of living, while bringing in natural light and making connections to unique outdoor spaces surrounding the home.

-Sanders Architecture and Miars Construction collaborated to create additions to the home that introduced soft light from the north of the building, while shaping outdoor rooms on the home’s southern exposure.
+Sanders Architecture and Miars Construction collaborated to create additions to the home that introduced soft light from the north of the building while shaping outdoor rooms on the home’s southern exposure.

 “The capture and use of natural daylight is the defining feature of this house,” said Christopher L. Sanders, founder and principal architect of Sanders Architecture.
 “Other details include the incorporation of steel structural elements into the building’s windows – this is a recurring theme.”

 The home’s materials, a restrained palette of natural white stucco, weathered galvalume roofing, and black steel window openings create a harmony between the spaces.
 Sanders designed new dormer windows on the north slope of the roof, allowing in soft natural light and as a unifying element of the building.

 “I really like the way we were able to use the steel windows as both a design element and a structural element for this project,” said Jason Miars, owner of Miars Construction.
 “While this is something that is becoming a more common trend, it’s still rare in residential architecture.”